 Minimum sample volume: 3ml

-Testing for IgE antibodies to specific allergens is indicated in patients with symptoms consistent with type 1 hypersensitivity reactions (IgE mediated).
+Testing for IgE antibodies to specific allergens should only be performed to confirm a clinically suspected diagnosis of allergy, and should never be used as a “screen” for allergy.
 The request must specify which allergens are to be tested, where there is doubt please discuss with the laboratory or with an immunologist.

 The turn around time of these tests is variable.
 Please contact the immunology department to discuss these cases.